 Email has often been maligned as a modern medium, but the numbers prove differently.

 … that clunky relic of the early days of the web is actually the most popular form of communication online and its popularity is increasing year on year.
 And not just amongst the more mature, one of email’s biggest user groups, according to Adobe, is millennials.

 A recent Adobe study shows that email is the most preferred means of receiving communications, including promotions from brands, especially on mobile devices.
 It’s highly used by all age groups and most demographics, and will continue to be so for the foreseeable future.
 Learn more about the modern-day power of email: http://bit.ly/2wTmThr

 Tim Berners-Lee said it best: “The power of the web is in its universality”.
 To make websites truly universal they must be accessible, ie: “that every person can perceive, understand, navigate, interact with, and contribute to the web.”
-Here are 10 tips to broaden the reach of your information, products and services by designing with everyone in mind: http://bit.ly/2uiIz5H
+Here are 10 tips to broaden the reach of your information, products and services by designing your communications with everyone in mind: http://bit.ly/2uiIz5H

 Adobe is planning to end-of-life Flash.
 Specifically, we will stop updating and distributing the Flash Player at the end of 2020 and encourage content creators to migrate any existing Flash content to these new open formats.